Authored By :

 While Peter, Paul and others were primarily referring to the false Jewish brethren who crept into their fellowships, with the intention of trying to bring the newly-won brethren back under the bondage of the Mosaic Law, such as through trying to enforce circumcision, today we have so-called Christian leaders who are doing the very same thing.
 Some of them say that a person is not even saved unless he or she speaks in tongues.
 Others promote being slain in the spirit.
 Some even go so far as to assert that certain parts of the Bible are outdated and no longer apply to our modern living.
 Thus, gay and lesbian "marriages", as well as gay and lesbian priests, ministers and pastors are acceptable in their churches.
 And, of course, preaching "financial blessings" is one of their all-time favorites, which many of them use in order to milk their flocks for all they can get.
 They are just like those false shepherds who the Lord thoroughly exposes in Ezekiel chapter thirty-four.
 I encourage you to read it when you have time.

 Aside from the fact that channelers have a lot of hits and misses, much of the channeled information they receive is clearly contrary to Biblical teachings.
-This is particularly true in regards to the unique status of Jesus Christ, and the central role which He holds in God's Redemptive Plan for humanity.
+This is particularly true in regard to the unique status of Jesus Christ, and the central role which He holds in God's Redemptive Plan for humanity.
 As I point out in other articles, many New Agers soundly reject Jesus' Messiahship, and place Him on equal footing with other so-called "avatars", such as Muhammad, Buddha, Confucius, and the like.
 So, it seems to me that channeling has more in common with the Biblically-forbidden practices of divination, entertaining familiar spirits, and necromancy; that is, speaking with the dead.
 In her series, Cannon clearly states that one channeler not only spoke with Michel Nostradamus, but in fact supposedly allowed the very spirit of Michel Nostradamus to overcome him.
 That amounts to demonic possession, if you ask me.

 Sadly, these New Age channelers are not the only people who have fallen for this demonic deception.
 I have read a number of accounts where certain Roman Catholic charismatics also allow dead nuns, relatives, saints, etc., to speak through their bodies.
 Let me remind you again of what the Bible has to say regarding necromancy.
 And let us not forget that when rebellious King Saul engaged in this evil practice, and went to the witch of Endor in order to call up the departed spirit of the Prophet Samuel, the king was slain by the Lord the very next day.
 Consider the following verses and be warned: